AdaCore/ada_language_server/README.md

 }
 ```

+### Go to other Ada file

+The extension contributes a command and a corresponding key binding to
+switch between specification and implementation Ada files.
+The default shortcut is `Alt+O`.

 ### Launch the extension to debug it

 For the moment, this repository includes a vscode extension that is used as the
 reference extension for this implementation.